pivotal-cf/docs-pks/nsxt-3-0-install.hbs.md

 ##<a id='next'></a> Next Steps

 Once you have completed the installation of NSX-T v3.0, return to the TKGI installation workflow and proceed with the next phase of the process.
-See [Install Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX-T Using {{ vars.platform_name }}](./vsphere-nsxt-index.html).
+See [Install {{  vars.product }} on vSphere with NSX-T Using {{ vars.platform_name }}](./vsphere-nsxt-index.html).